|Credit Building Rating:||4.0 / 5|

 Capital One Platinum card vs. Capital One Platinum Secured Credit Card

 Unlike the Capital One Platinum, the Capital One Platinum Secured is a secured credit card, which means you’ll need to put down a refundable security deposit before you can use the card.
-While this may not work if you’re short on cash or want to avoid tying up money, it could offer a big advantage if you want more control over your credit limit and, consequently, your credit utilization.
+While this added cost may not work if you’re short on cash or want to avoid tying up money, it could offer a big advantage if you want more control over your credit limit and, consequently, your credit utilization.
 Not to mention there’s a possibility you could graduate to an unsecured card, as some users have reported.

 Secured cards typically assign you a credit limit that matches your deposit, so if you put down a large amount, you can enjoy a bit more room to spend without worrying about hurting your score with high credit utilization.
 Additionally, the Platinum Secured card guarantees a minimum initial credit limit of $200 with just a $49 deposit, a unique feature among secured cards.
 While both cards can help you build your credit with responsible use, which is best for you will depend on your financial situation and habits.